 The chapter house was founded on a square plan (7.8 x 7.5 meters) with a rib vault supported by four columns.
 The entrance to it led from the cloisters through a stately portal with a semicircular archivolt and columns at the sides.
 On its sides were symmetrical arranged two-light window openings with columns and openwork traceries.
 All the heads and bases and tracery arcades were decorated with carved ornament.
 The chapter hall lighting was also provided by a large moulded rosette in the eastern wall with two windows with semicircular finials on the sides.
 Nine bays of the rib vault were supported on band arches, and the ribs were fastened with bosses.
 A construction trick was used, consisting in attaching not full bays to the wall from the cloister side, but their halves, so that the vault would not obscure the chapter house windows from the cloister side.
 Ribs were based on the already mentioned four columns with richly decorated heads, originally covered with colorful polychrome, and on the wall corbels.
 The bases of the columns were decorated with crockets resembling of animal heads and curling lilies, while on the heads of the corbels there were leaf motifs, sometimes sticking out of the animal mouths.
 On the sides of the room, next to the walls, originally there were stone benches on which the brothers sat during daily sessions.

 The fraternity also called the brothers’ day room was a chamber on a square plan with a rib vault supported by a single, centrally placed pillar.
 Its stepps were an extension of stone ribs and band arches, which were supported by pilasters on the walls.
 In addition, in the corners of the fraternity, the ribs were placed on stepped corbels.
-The interior of the room was illuminated by two rectangular windows located in the eastern wall.
+The interior of the room was illuminated by two rectangular windows located in the eastern wall, while communication was provided by the portal leading to the cloister.
+The second entrance was probably pierced in the place of the window in the 16th century, after the extension of the wing to the south.
 Functional architecture devoid of decorations proved the functional character of this room.

 The floor of the entire east wing was occupied by the brothers’ bedroom, a dormitory.
 It was a two-aisle and six-bay hall, 4.8 meters high, i.e. half a meter higher than the ground floor.
 You entered it with the so-called day stairs from the side of the cloister and night stairs connected it to the church transept to facilitate the transition to evening prayers.
 On the eastern side there was an annex illuminated with two windows.
 Perhaps it was the abbot’s room, before he moved to a separate building.
 The dormitory was topped with a rib vault supported by wall pilasters and central supports.
 From the outside, the pilasters were reinforced with suspended lesenes, placed on moulded corbels, above which there was an arcaded frieze.
 Lighting was provided by small, rectangular windows placed on one level, 12 from the east and 12 from the west wall.
 During the Gothic period, latrines were added to the southern side, to which two magnificent openings were pierced, perhaps also the function of the abbot’s chamber was changed in connection with the construction of a separate building for him.